 Work supported by Michelle Brooks and Stephanie Davies in North London and by Simon Willoughby-Booth and Keith Marshall in Scotland, with vital driving input facilitated by Michelle and Stephanie of their local CoRG: Collaborative Research Group of adults with learning difficulties/disabilities leading to both a 30 item and a 14 item version.
-The response scaling is three level rather than five levels in the CORE-OM and YP-CORE.
+The response scaling on both is three level rather than five levels in the CORE-OM and YP-CORE.
 The items have been worded with great care and are supported by graphics, as are the responses.
-There are no domain scores and, as with all the CORE measures, we recommend cautious use of prorated scores if fewer than 10% of items are missing, i.e. for the LD-CORE, provided there are at least 13 completed items and for the LD-CORE-30 if there are least 27 completed items.
+There are no domain scores for the LD-CORE-14.
+As with all the CORE measures, we recommend cautious use of prorated scores if fewer than 10% of items are missing, i.e. for the LD-CORE-14, provided there are at least 13 completed items and for the LD-CORE-30 if there are least 27 completed items.

-There is no exploration of the psychometric properties of the LD-CORE yet but there is a good paper about the development work that created both measures.
+There is no exploration of the psychometric properties of the LD-CORE-ar yet but there is a good paper about the development work that created both measures.

 Barton, P., Brooks, M., Davies, S., Flynn, T., & Wood, V. (2008).
 From CORE-OM to CORE-LD through participatory research.
 Clinical Psychology and People with Learning Disabilities, 6, 27–28. http://doi.org/10.1111/j.1468-3156.2007.00476.x.

-If you have item level data from the LD-CORE that you would be willing to share, fully anonymised of course, so that I could do an psychometric exploration of the instrument, do please contact me using the form below.
+If you have item level data from the LD-CORE that you would be willing to share, fully anonymised of course, so that I could do an psychometric exploration of the instrument, do please contact me (CE).

-Download the English language PDF of the LD-CORE using link below, for other languages, go to Translations page.
+Download the English language PDF of the LD-CORE using the links below, for other languages, go to the translations page.